GitGuardian/ggshield/README.md

 # Pre-push

-> ⚠ Pre-push hooks will not scan more than a 100 commits to avoid developer interruption.
+⚠ Pre-push hooks will not scan more than 50 commits to avoid developer interruption by default.

-> In case there are more than a 100 commits in a push the hook will be skipped.
+In case there are more than a 50 commits in a push the hook will be skipped.
+The amount of commits to scan before skipping the hook can be configured by the key `max-commits-for-hook` in a GitGuardian configuration file (for example: `.gitguardian.yaml`).

 Pre-push hooks are executed just before `git push` sends data to the remote host.
 It will pickup and scan the range of commits between the local ref and the origin ref.